 This water bladder by Platypus can take a beating, can be used hands-free, and your kids can’t knock it over and spill all your precious water!

-3. Waterproof Jacket
+3. Rain Jacket

 But the forecast says it will be sunny, you say?
 The weather can change very quickly while hiking – especially in the mountains.
 Getting wet = cold.
-So make sure you have a waterproof jacket with you.
+So make sure you have a rain jacket with you.

 4. Appropriate Clothes, Worn in Layers